BusschaertTanguy/GameSociation.Backend/README.md

   - Commands & command handlers: Used to change state, no response.
   - Queries & query handlers: Used to ask for state, no state can be changed here.
   - Views: A projected, read only model of our aggregates / entities, this is a DTO without behaviour, and only serves as a representation for our aggregate / entities, as the state of it is not exposed.
-  - Services: As we split our applicaiton services into handlers, some more technical related things like creating token, hashing a password, ... are hidden away behind a service.
+  - Services: As we split our application services into handlers, some more technical related things like creating token, hashing a password, ... are hidden away behind a service.
   - Event handlers: There is a possiblity to catch events that are thrown from this / other domains.
 This allows us to do cross domain activity without having hard references.
 This also allows us to chain action while still having only 1 aggregates saved / transaction.

 - Infrastructure layer: Used to handle the tech related stuff of a module, like dependency injection mapping.